neo-trad kinetic roots trio

 You don’t often hear words like “traditional,” and “authentic” paired with “innovative” and “unique,” but Evie Ladin has brought them together brilliantly in the self-titled, debut album, and the result is truly a high point in new old-time music. – FOLKWORKS, Los Angeles

-The best example I have seen of a Neo-Trad band’s sound being authentically anchored in old time music but extending it into new and entertaining directions. – Clifftop Contest Judge
+The best example I have seen of a Neo-Trad band’s sound being authentically anchored in old time music but extending it into new and entertaining directions. – Founder, Clifftop Neo-Trad Band Contest

 Ladin’s voice is sultry, wistful and defiant all at once.
 She possesses a keen songwriting sense and a stable of strong musicians to back her up. –POP MATTERS